personal projects

 - PyTorch for model optimization

-The first real-data target is binary lung segmentation from full-volume CT scans.
-Lung segmentation is a useful navigation-prep target because it provides a stable organ-level anatomical surface and avoids the severe imbalance of small lesion labels.
+The first real-data target is binary lung segmentation from full-volume CT scans because it provides a stable organ-level surface for navigation-prep experiments.

 The pipeline uses the COVID-19 CT Lung and Infection Segmentation Dataset hosted on Zenodo.